This issue gathers a number of typographical error and grammatical improvements that woudl enhance the readability of the specification.

 In the same section edit 3rd paragraph as shown below

-actual the type resulting from an instantiation of a template type cannot be used as is (anonymously).
-Instead, it needs to be given a name through a typedef declaration prior to any use.
-Therefore, as expressed in the following rules, referring to a simple type can be done either using directly its name, if it is a basic type, or through a scoped name, in all other cases:
+actual the type resulting from an instantiation of a template type cannot be used directly as is (anonymously).
+Instead, prior to any use, template types must it needs to be given a name through a typedef declaration prior to any use.
+Therefore, as expressed in the following rules, referring to a simple type can be done either using directly its name, if it is a basic type, or using through a scoped name, in all other cases:

 They are defined by the following rules: